dhy3y/Saviour-App/README.md

 ## Features
 This app
 - Alerts you via toast and notification when a user enters a Red zone Area ( Red zone detector )
-- Helps Poor people to request a Donation for essential material like food, clothes, groceries, etc ( Request a Donation portal )
+- Helps Poor people to request a Donation for essential material like food, clothes, groceries, etc (Request a Donation portal)
 - Acts as a bridge between the poor people and the Users.
-The user can help poor people or other needy Users by Donating essential material ( List of all the Requested Donations )
+The user can help the needy by Donating essential material ( List of all the Requested Donations )
 - Has Watson Assistant Chatbot to provide Coronavirus information and Medical help to the user ( Corona Info and Medical Help)
 - Completely ad-free
 - User friendly and easy to use